guoqi1997/TSF/README.md

   <img src="./taxonomy.jpg" alt="taxonomy">
 </div>

-📍 We present **the first comprehensive analysis of diffusion policies for robotic manipulation**.
-Specifically, we systematically analyze existing methods from three perspectives: data representation, model architecture, and diffusion strategy.
-For example, from the model architecture perspective, we categorize existing diffusion policy methods into three types: (a) Large Language Model Based Diffusion Policy, (b) Small Size CNN or Transformer Based Diffusion Policy, and (c) VAE / VQ-VAE Based Diffusion Policy.
+📍 We provide a systematic review of deep learning-based TSF methods, summarizing recent advancements.
+Specifically, we propose **a novel taxonomy based on core modeling paradigms**, which categorizes existing methods into three paradigms: **discriminative, generative, and plug-and-play**.
+Additionally, we summarize commonly used datasets and evaluation metrics, and discuss current challenges and future research directions in this field.

 🚀 For a deeper dive, please check out our [survey paper](https://doi.org/10.36227/techrxiv.174378343.39356214/v1): **A Survey on Diffusion Policy for Robotic Manipulation: Taxonomy, Analysis, and Future Directions**
 ## 📑 Table of Contents